-My name is Maryam, and I am from Tehran, Iran.
-I study master's programme Sustainable Production Development at the KTH Södertälje campus.
-I completed my bachelor's degree in Industrial Engineering at the KhajeNasir University of Technology in Tehran.
-I also have a master's degree in Information Technology Management from the University of Tehran.
-I am interested in travelling, socialising, food, movies, and sports, specifically squash and swimming.
-I am open to trying new activities and try to push myself out of my comfort zone.
+Maryam comes from Tehran, Iran.
+She completed her bachelor's degree in Industrial Engineering at the KhajeNasir University of Technology in Tehran.
+She also has a master's degree in Information Technology Management from the University of Tehran.
+She is interested in travelling, socialising, food, movies, and sports, specifically squash and swimming.
+She is open to trying new activities and try to push herself out of her comfort zone.

 Why did you choose this master's programme at KTH?

 I have always been concerned about the impact of mankind's activities on the environment and passionate about reducing those footprints.
 After studying my previous studies, I realised that I want to integrate this personal passion with my studies and into my career.
 Having worked as a digital transformation researcher, I saw many opportunities of this happening, and I started searching for programmes that provided this mix of subjects.
 The master's programme in Sustainable Production Development at KTH seemed to be exactly what I had been looking for since I was aiming for experiencing an international setting as well.

 What are the best aspects of your programme?

 The programme is an interdisciplinary one bringing people from different backgrounds and industries together.
 The physical and collaborative proximity to industry and manufacturing companies makes this programme special.
 It provides students with the chance to have more insightful hands-on experiences with how the issues are and can be addressed in real life.

 In addition, the interesting guest lectures from different well-known companies add to the insights that the courses provide and are one of the best aspects of the programme.

 How do studies at KTH differ from your previous studies?